craftcms/guest-entries/README.md

 ## Requirements

-This plugin requires Craft 2.0+.
+This plugin requires Craft CMS 3.0.0-beta.1 or later.

 ## Installation

-To install Guest Entries, follow these steps:
+To install the plugin, follow these instructions.

-1. Upload the guestentries/ folder to your craft/plugins/ folder.
+1. Open your terminal and go to your Craft project:

-2. Go to Settings > Plugins from your Craft control panel and enable the Guest Entries plugin.
-3. Click on “Guest Entries” to go to the plugin’s settings page, and configure the plugin how you’d like.
+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require craftcms/guest-entries

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for guestEntries.

 ## Settings